satra/NiPyPe-Paper/nipype_paper.rst

 name).
 For realignment (motion correction achieved by coregistering all volumes to the mean) and smoothing (convolution with 3D Gaussian kernel) we will use SPM implementation.
 Definition of appropriate nodes can be found in Listing defining\_nodes.
-Inputs (such as register\_to\_mean from listing defining\_nodes) of nodes are accessible through the inputs property.
+Inputs (such as register\_to\_mean) of nodes are accessible through the inputs property.
 Upon setting any input its type is verified to avoid errors during the execution.

 realign = pe.Node(interface=spm.Realign(), name="realign")